SkretasLab/ProteoSeeker/README.md

 ~~~

 ## 2.2 Docker
-To install ProteoSeeker from DockerHub as a docker image docker must be installed in your system.
+<p align="justify">To install ProteoSeeker from DockerHub as a docker image docker must be installed in your system.
 To install docker in Linux follow the instructions provided by the link below

 Docker engine for Linux: https://docs.docker.com/engine/install/ubuntu/

-Then simply download the image from dockerhub:
+Then simply download the image from dockerhub:</p>
 ~~~bash
 pull proteoseeker
 ~~~